-Authorized Adult: An individual age 18 or older, paid or unpaid, with university authorization and responsibility for direct supervision of minors, who has successfully cleared a criminal history check, completed required training, and reviewed the Standards of Behavior form.
+Authorized adult: An individual age 18 or older, paid or unpaid, with university authorization and responsibility for Direct Supervision of minors, who has successfully cleared a Criminal Records Check and Sex Offender Registry Check, completed required training, and reviewed the Youth Safety Standards of Behavior form.

-Child Abuse: Under Oregon law, the following are considered abuse of a minor:
+Child abuse: Under Oregon law, the following are considered child abuse:

 • Any assault or physical injury caused by non-accidental means, including any injury which appears to be at variance with the explanation given for the injury;